Glauber-Lachs formula-based analysis of three-pion Bose-Einstein correlation data in $pp$ collisions at 7 TeV from the LHCb Collaboration: An alternative expression for the mixed term

 \section{An alternative expression for the mixed term $2p(1-p)$}

-To investigate the role of the one-and-a-half pole for the mixed term $2p(1-p)$, we propose a Gaussian distribution as an alternative study.
-The main reason is seen in Fig.~\ref{fig4}.
-As is seen in Fig.~\ref{fig5}, the behaviors of the two kinds of distributions are similar in the region of variable $Q$, where $0<Q<0.7$ GeV.
+To investigate the role of the one-and-a-half pole form for the mixed term $2p(1-p)$, we propose a Gaussian distribution as an alternative study.
+The main reason is presented in Fig.~\ref{fig5}.
+The behaviors of the two kinds of distributions are similar in the region of variable $Q$, where $0<Q<0.7$ GeV (Fig.~\ref{fig7}).